-Real Madrid have won 31 La Liga titles, 18 Spanish "Copa del Rey" Cups, eight Spanish Super Cups, two UEFA Cups, one UEFA Super Cup and three Intercontinental Cups.
-They hold the record with thirteen European Cup/Champions League wins.
+Real Madrid have won 35 La Liga titles, 19 Spanish "Copa del Rey" Cups, 12 Spanish Super Cups, 2 UEFA Cups and 4 UEFA Super Cup.
+They hold the record with 14 European Cup/Champions League wins.
 In worldwide competitions, they have achieved a record 7 club world championships.

 Founded in 1902, Real Madrid has never been relegated from La Liga, the top league of Spanish football.
 Real Madrid's members (socios) have owned and operated the club since its inception.

 The word "Real" in the club's name is the Spanish term for "royal", and was given by the King Alfonso XIII in 1920 together with the royal crown in their club badge.